edhowland/viper/README.md

 - Ctrl-S: Saves the current buffer.
 - Ctrl-Q: Exits the main editor loop and asks to save the current buffer, if dirtyi
-- Option/Alt+; help - Brings up Help text
+- Ctrl-H - Brings up Help text

 ## Command line options